Frequently Asked Questions

 Can you just do all the work for me?

-Sure, I could do your SEO and your social media.
+Sure, I could do your SEO, your content writing and manage your social media.
 But, that’s a LOT of work and it would cost you at least $5000 a month.
 If you have that kind of budget, I’m open to that kind of work.
 That being said, I’m focusing my services on entry-level and intermediate business advice to help individuals help themselves.
 So, if you have money, I can do the work.
 If you don’t, I can give you the best advice to do it all yourself.
 It always comes down to time or money.

 Should I work for free to get experience?